Enrollment & Finances

 Carnegie Mellon requires that all students carry health insurance.
 University Health Services contracts with insurance companies to provide students with medical, dental and vision health insurance.
 For information regarding plans and premiums, please visit the University Health Services website.
 If students are already insured, they must submit a waiver to University Health Services.
 Waivers are subject to approval and must be returned to University Health Services by a certain deadline.
 Students can check to see if their waiver has been granted via Student Information Online by going to the 'Campus Life' tab.

 University health insurance charges are included on student invoices and it is the student's responsibility to make sure these charges are paid by the due date on the invoice.
 Most departments do not pay health insurance fees for sponsored students.
 Students may set up a monthly payment plan administered through Nelnet in order to pay their health insurance charges.
-It is recommended a payment plan is set up in June before the start of the fall semester, as the first payment deadline is July 1, before the start of the fall term.
+It is recommended a payment plan is set up in June before the start of the fall semester, as the first payment deadline is July 1, before the start of the fall semester.

-For more information, please visit https://www.cmu.edu/health-services/student-insurance/
+For more information, please visit the University Health Services website.

 Any questions or concerns specifically related to health insurance should be directed to University Health Services at health@andrew.cmu.edu.